Sinocalliopteryx: Diet and feeding

 That the second specimen in a short period of time caught two birds, together with the bird feather remains in the holotype stomach, might be an indication that Sinocalliopteryx specialised in such prey.
 Even the Sinornithosaurus might conform to this pattern as the authors considered it a possibly volant form.
 In 2011 a specimen of Microraptor was reported with a bird in its stomach and seen as proof that the former were arboreal.
 The 2012 study denied the relevance of flying prey for this issue as Sinocalliopteryx was in all likelihood cursorial, or ground-dwelling, and yet apparently quite capable of catching birds, e.g. by using stealth attack, a method employed by many modern cursorial predators of fowl.
+Additionally, embedded tooth of Sinocalliopteryx in the incomplete thoracic rib shaft from the holotype of Dongbeititan was described in 2012.